titusdehaas/1D-SE-Shooting-algorithm-/README.md

 for n = 1 has 10 nodes, and not contiues.
 Also its starts aimed in the wrong direction.
 I think I've made and error somewhere in the formulas used in the shooting method.
 I've actually spend a lot of time trying to find the bug and im a bit sorrow that I was not able to find it.
 Therefore I was wondering if you maybe could have one final look at it before I officially hand it in?
 If not, it's also fine.
-In that case the is the final version.
+In that case this is the final version.

 Kind Regards,
 Titus